OfficeDev/office-js-docs-pr/docs/reference/manifest/appdomains.md

 ---
 title: AppDomains element in the manifest file
-description: Lists any domains in addition to the domain specified in the `SourceLocation` element that your Office Add-in will use to load pages. ms.date: 07/03/2019
+description: Lists any domains in addition to the domain specified in the `SourceLocation` element that your Office Add-in will use and should be trusted by Office. ms.date: 06/12/2020
 localization_priority: Normal
 ---

 # AppDomains element

-Lists any domains in addition to the domain specified in the `SourceLocation` element that your Office Add-in will use to load pages.
-It also lists trusted domains from which Office.js API calls can be made from IFrames within the add-in.
-For each additional domain, specify an AppDomain element.
+Lists any domains, in addition to the domain specified in the `SourceLocation` element, that your Office Add-in will use and that should be trusted by Office.
+Among other things, this enables pages in the domains to make calls to Office.js APIs from IFrames within the add-in.
+For each additional domain, specify an **AppDomain** element.

  **Add-in type:** Content, Task pane, Mail